|

 -

-then you’ll have to dismantle or paint around the fixtures - it’s easier to do it now.
-Car paint
+you’ll have to dismantle or paint around the fixtures - it’s easier to do it now.
+Car paint or

-or Hammerite work well for me.
-Spray cans avoid the need to clearn your brushes but you
+Hammerite work well for me.
+Spray cans avoid the need to clearn your brushes but you need

 -